TechLabs-Berlin/wt23-wastewise/blog.md

 For training the classifier on recognising waste, acquisition of sufficient image data was necessary.
 Together, we decided to train a first prototype capable of discriminating between 7 classes, then upscale to 20 and potentially even more than that to gradually increase complexity and performance.
 The classes were selected to represent common types of waste as well as rare types that many users probably do not know how to correctly dispose of.
 Both of this is important.
 If WasteWise was not able to recognize the most basic types of waste, user would get the impression that it was just a bad app.
 On the other hand, however, most user will likely know how to dispose of common waste types and the majority of use cases for the app will be rare and uncommon types of waste, so it is these classes, that will provide the most value to our users.

-IN ADDITION TO THIS, WE MUST BE ABLE TO FIND IMAGE DATA FOR THE CLASSES

 Classes included in the 7 class prototype:
 ```
 ['apples',